Find answers to common questions

 Visit the “Contact Us” tab on http://www.subpass.com for further instructions.

 How do I terminate my employment with PESG?

 Please send us an email or a letter indicating your request for termination of employment.
-You may also terminate employment during the summer months by declining reactivation with PESG for the next school year.
+You may also terminate employment on the PESG HomeRoom Employee Portal at https://homeroom.mypesg.com.

 Do I have to attend an applicant meeting for each county I sub in?

 No, you only have to attend one enrollment meeting.